saravatpt/saravatpt/README.md

-# Hi there 👋, I'm Saravatpt!
+# Hi there 👋, I'm Saravanan!

 Welcome to my GitHub profile!
 I'm passionate about technology, coding, and contributing to open-source projects.
 Here's a bit about me: